ManishhKapal/Implementing-Blockchain-using-Python/README.md

 ---

 ## 🚀 Features
-- **Block Structure**: Each block contains data, a timestamp, and a cryptographic hash.
+- **Block Structure**: Each Block contains data, a timestamp, and a cryptographic hash.
 - **Blockchain Validation**: Ensures data integrity by linking blocks with hashes.
 - **Streamlit Frontend**: Provides an easy-to-use interface for interacting with the Blockchain.